Swedish Wikipedia: Early history

 In the early 2000s, the Swedish Wikipedia's prototype instantiation functioned as a small, foreign-franchised competitor to the independently Swedish UseModWiki Susning.nu created 1 October 2001 by Lars Aronsson, inspired by the English Wikipedia.
-However, the founder's introduction of advertisement on the website from 20 November 2002, led its contributors to gradually abandon it for the Swedish Wikipedia.
-Although Susning.nu became the world's second largest wiki 28 May 2003, in April 2004, its editing features were closed down to all but a handful of users, which further increased the flow to the Swedish Wikipedia.
+However, due to the founder's introduction of advertising on the website from 20 November 2002, its contributors decided to gradually abandon it for the Swedish Wikipedia.
+Although Susning.nu became the world's second largest wiki on 28 May 2003, in April 2004, its editing features were closed down to all but a handful of users, which further increased the flow to the Swedish Wikipedia.
 On 14 January 2005, Wikipedia's article count surpassed that of Susning.nu.
 Susning.nu was shut down entirely in August 2009.

+Editing collaborations with other interintelligable Scandinavian languages editions has been organised by the Skanwiki project.

 In March 2006, the Swedish newspaper Svenska Dagbladet published a comparative evaluation of the Swedish Wikipedia, Susning.nu and the online version of Nationalencyklopedin.
 The evaluation was done by giving a selection of articles to independent subject matter experts for grading.
 While Nationalencyklopedin came out on top with respect to factuality and neutrality, the Swedish Wikipedia received a good overall grade and came out on top with respect to being up to date and having a broad coverage, also including popular culture subjects.

+On 21 May 2026, Swedish Wikipedia celebrated its 25th anniversary.

 Wikimedia Sweden

 Since the beginning, the Swedish Wikipedia like the other language editions is owned by the Wikimedia Foundation, an American nonprofit organisation, located in the United States.
 It is supported locally by the national chapter Wikimedia Sweden, since 2007.
-Wikimedia Sweden was founded by among others Lennart Guldbrandsson, and Lars Aronsson, the latter from the former Susning.nu after it declined.
-Lennart Guldbrandsson was appointed its first president in the first meeting at the Museum of Natural History in Stockholm.
+Wikimedia Sweden was founded by Lennart Guldbrandsson, and Lars Aronsson, the latter from the former Susning.nu after it declined.
+Lennart Guldbrandsson was appointed its first president 2007-2010 at the first meeting at the Swedish Museum of Natural History.